jtenini/applied_ml_course/project2/project2_instructions.md

 	a.
 A logistic regression classifier.
 	b.
 A tree-based classifier (e.g. GBM, RF, etc.)
 	c.
 A deep neural network.
-4. Find the model with the lowest AUC - what is it?
+4. Find the model with the highest AUC - what is it?
 5. Create a pitch for your product.
 That is, write a summary of how the model would provide value to a business or consumer.